Antiquus

-Biography
+History

 Formation, Ramayana (2000-2005)

 Antiquus formed in 2000, working to bring together a coherent group of musicians to produce their first album, Ramayana.
 The original members of the group, Andrew Bak, Jeff Dormer and Scott Unger, recruited vocalist Jesse White and, for second guitar, Dave Priban.
 Ramayana was released independently in 2004.
 Reviews were generally positive, with some critics saying that Ramayana was one of the best progressive metal albums to come out of Canada.
 Ramayana was a concept album, the bulk of the album retells the story of Ramayana, from ancient Hindu lore.
 A single song on the album told the story of the Battle of Eylau.

 Eleutheria (2006-2010)

 In 2005, Jeff Dormer and Dave Priban left the band and were replaced by guitarists Trev Leonard and Geoff Way.
 The band recorded their second album Eleutheria which was released in 2006 under the Italian label Cruz Del Sur.
 Eleutheria was recorded at Larry Anschell's Turtle Recording.
 Larry, who has produced for Alice in Chains, Pearl Jam and Soundgarden, mixed the album.
 It was mastered in Gothenburg, Sweden by Göran Finnberg (In Flames, Soilwork).

 The album contains a concept story involving a captain of a vessel exploring and discovering new lands for his monarch king.
 Eleutheria is the Greek word for freedom, which is a theme within the album.
 This album was more easily associated with power metal, which allowed them to tour with popular power metal bands such as Sonata Arctica.
 Reviews stated the album took some time to absorb, due to the band's varying sound.
 The lyrics being especially important to the experience in this album, many reviewers enjoyed the album after developing an understanding of the story.

 In 2008, Antiquus participated in the New wave of British heavy metal festival (NWOBHM) in Vancouver.